SRAM

 Each string variable occupies at least 2 bytes.

 A string with a length of 10 occupies 11 bytes.
-The extra byte is needed to indicate the end of the string.

 Use bits or byte variables wherever you can to save memory. (not allowed for negative values)